Free Consultation: (614) 428-2887Tap to Call This Lawyer

 Badges

-Claimed Lawyer ProfileQ&ALII GoldSocial Media
+Claimed Lawyer ProfileOffers Video ConferencingQ&ALII GoldSocial Media

 Biography

-Matthew R. Porter is a tax lawyer with an advanced degree in taxation (LL.M.).
-Our AV Preeminent® Rated firm specializes solely on resolving tax disputes.
-We have helped numerous taxpayers achieve freedom from their tax problems.
-If the IRS is chasing you for unpaid taxes, contact us to evaluation your options.
+If the IRS is chasing you for unpaid taxes, contact us to evaluate your options.
 We have successfully obtained offers in compromise, installment agreements, not collectible status, lien and levy releases, penalty abatement, and innocent spouse relief for our clients.
-We can also help you defend IRS audits or file past due tax returns.
-Contact us to see if we can help you!

 Practice Area